SirPepe/ornament/Readme.md

 ### `@prop(transformer)`

-**Accessor decorator** to define a IDL property on the custom element class *without* an associated content attribute.
+**Accessor decorator** to define an IDL property on the custom element class *without* an associated content attribute.
 Such a property is more or less a regular accessor with two additional features: